houndci/hound/README.md

 -----------

 1. Set up your `development` environment as per above.
-2. Run `rake db:test:prepare`.
-3. Run `rake` to execute the full test suite.
+2. Run `rake` to execute the full test suite.

 Contributing
 ------------